 While a mutual fund or ETF will diversify your small-cap holdings, it can also dampen the growth potential of your portfolio.

 For one thing, the fund could be spreading your investment across too many stocks.
-The Vanguard Small-Cap Index, for example, holds 1,717 stocks.
-Its top holding, Level 3 Communications
+The Vanguard Small-Cap Index, for example, holds 1,728 stocks.
+One of the fund's top holdings, GameStop

-Secondly, many small-cap fund holdings lean towards the mid-cap range of $2 billion to $10 billion, which prevents investors from truly benefiting from small-cap exposure.
-Consider that the top 10 holdings of the Vanguard Small-Cap Index have an average market cap of $4.2 billion, which is definitely in the mid-cap arena.
+Secondly, many small-cap fund holdings lean toward the mid-cap range of $2 billion to $10 billion, which prevents investors from truly benefiting from small-cap exposure.
+Consider that the top 10 holdings of the Vanguard Small-Cap Index have an average market cap of $5.4 billion, which is definitely in the mid-cap arena.